eon01/django-boilerplate/README.md

 Don't forget to change the module name (folder 'boilerplate') to a folder name of your choice.

+Don't forget to create a virtual environment and install all the dependencies in your dev env before proceeding.

 e.g: If you want to create a project called "my-project", you should change the folder name "boilerplate" to "my-project" and change every occurence of "boilerplate" within your code to "my-project".
 Then run `docker-compse up`.

 ## To Do